ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 -04

-* Applied review suggestions from Martin Thompson, specifically:
+* Applied review suggestions from Martin Thomson, specifically:
   - Added references for each registered Authority Identifier.
   - Added size limits for Authority Identifiers and External Identifiers.
   - Added a note about LEI URNs.